timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 protocol specified in [@!RFC8181], and finally made available to RPKI Relying Parties (RPs) through publicly accessible rsync [@!RFC5781] and RPKI Repository Delta Protocol (RRDP) [@!RFC8182] repositories.

-This document provides recommendations for operating RPKI publication services at a scale suitable for use with the global Internet routing system.
+This document provides  best current practices for operating RPKI publication services at a scale suitable for use with the global Internet routing system.
 These recommendations are based on more than a decade of operational experience from several implementers and operators of both client and server sides.